Impacting the lives of children diagnosed with rare diseases by funding research and offering scholarships for alternative therapy.

 THE MISSING PIECE:

-Gene Replacement Therapy is the answer and the cure for many children and adults living with an orphan diseases in the United States.
-The researchers are so close to having therapy for rare diseases.
+Gene Replacement Therapy is the answer and the cure for many children and adults living with orphan diseases in the United States.
+The researchers are closer than ever in their gene therapy mice studies for rare diseases.
 What slows up the process is money and politics.
-The pharmaceutical companies must charge enormous amounts to the patient because it is a one and done cure.
+The pharmaceutical companies coming alongside the universities to bring the therapy to the affected child.

 Are You In Need of Assistance?